I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of hype around it still.

 As you can see, there are a ton of options to ensure you’re consuming the correct amount of magnesium every day.
 Just like macronutrients and calories, you can and should be tracking your electrolyte balance as well!

-By consuming the correct amounts of sodium, magnesium, and potassium; you’ll be healthier, have more energy, and lose more body fat than those that aren’t maintaining a proper electrolyte balance.
+By consuming the correct amounts of sodium, magnesium, and potassium; you’ll be healthier, have more energy, and have better luck with your weight loss journey than those that aren’t maintaining a proper electrolyte balance.

 If you’re looking for a diet that’s really easy to stick to this might be the one for you!
-Plus the weight you lose will come off quickly, just make sure you have an exit strategy afterward.
+Plus your weight loss will come quickly, just make sure you have an exit strategy afterward.

 You don’t want to go back to eating hundreds of grams of carbs, wonder why you gained a bunch of weight back, and have to diet again.

-Increase your carbs and calories slowly after the diet, 25-50 grams a day is plenty.
+Increase your carbs and calories slowly after your keto diet, 25-50 grams a day is plenty.
 You will gain a little weight back in the form of stored water and glycogen.

 This is normal, as long as you don’t start eating a ton right after the diet, you shouldn’t gain any body fat back at all.